favour7asongwe-gif/CSC_1102_Assignments/README.md

 Mat.
 No.: 505425

 This repository contains my assignments for the course CSC 1102, Fund of Prog I.
-The main files include are friends.py and GuestList.py.
+The main files included are friends.py and GuestList.py.